-E-MAIL: snorthcutt@angus.org
+EMAIL: snorthcutt@angus.org

-Editor's Note: "By the Numbers" is a column by Association performance programs staff to share insights with Angus members about data collection and interpretation, the NCE, genetic selection, and relevant technology and industry issues.
-If you have questions or would like to suggest a topic for a future column, contact Sally Northcutt, director of genetic research, or Bill Bowman, director of performance programs, at 816-383-5100.
+Editor's Note: "By The Numbers" is a column by Association performance programs staff to share insights about data collection and interpretation, national cattle evaluation, genetic selection and relevant technology and industry issues.
+If you have questions or would like to suggest a topic for a future column, contact Sally Northcutt, Bill Bowman or Tonya Amen at 816-383-5100.